pshemk/TF2autosizer/docs/manual.md

 ![Wagons](images/wagons.png)

-There can be multiple different models here, but they must have the same capacities, otherwise the mod refuses to enable the line.
+There can be multiple different models here, the mod identifies what types of cargo can be carried by each type of wagon.
+When new wagons need to be added - generic wagons (i.e. those that can carry more than one cargo) are preferred over specific ones.
 These models are cached once discovered.
 If you decide to change the model of the wagons by adding a new train with different models - they have to be manually rediscovered by using the 'Refresh' button, that forces the mod to scan all the trains on the line and identify the wagons.

 ## Other mods compatibility